 You can’t make reservations at most brunch spots, so be prepared to wait at least 20 minutes.
 Bring a snack.

 Remember, everyone can take what they want out of this post.
-Every step has it’s own options, and every option can be interpreted how you see best.
+Every step has its own options, and every option can be interpreted how you see it best.

 But, my last nugget to you is that you come into your night with an open mind because this wonderful city is full of surprises that can totally change your plans, but in the most positive way possible.

 Start small, with a couple of these steps, and see where the night takes you.